mysto/java-fpe/README.md

 both 64-bit and 56-bit tweaks are supported.
 NIST has only published official test vectors for 64-bit tweaks, but draft ACVP test vectors have been used for testing FF3-1.
 It is expected the final
 NIST standard will provide updated test vectors with 56-bit tweak lengths.

-## Requires

-This project was built and tested with Java 8 and 11.
-It uses the javax.crypto for AES encryption in ECB mode.

 ## Use

 To use the package, you need to use following Maven dependency: